CYC Limited – General Conditions for Hire Last updated – November 22, 2017.

 The Client and the Client’s Representative are jointly and severally deemed to be responsible for overall supervision, behaviour & safety of Guests at all times, so as to ensure that:

-- Their use of the Facility and conduct while at the Facility, show respect to and do not cause injury to the religious sensitivities of people of the Christian Community Churches of Victoria.
+- Their use of the Facility and conduct while at the Facility, show respect to and do not cause injury to the religious sensitivities of people of the Christian Community Churches of Victoria and Tasmania.

 - Adequate numbers of dependable & capable adult leaders are provided by the Client, to enable adequate supervision and safety of Guests